akash-ooo/akash-ooo/README.md

-# As-Salamu Alaykum (Peace Be Upon You) 👋🏾
+# 👋 Hello there!
+Welcome to my GitHub profile! 😊
-Greetings, I'm Arif!
-As a fullstack web developer with over 4+ years of experience, including a year dedicated to UI / UX & graphic design, my passion lies in crafting cutting-edge web solutions that revolve around user-centric design and innovation.
+I'm Arif!
+As a fullstack web developer with over 4+ years of experience, including a year dedicated to UI UX & graphic design, my passion lies in crafting cutting-edge web solutions that revolve around user-centric design and innovation.
 My mission is to drive your success through a combination of code, design, and creative thinking.

 ### **</> Skills**